Author: Jennifer Charlicki

 World renowned psychologist, Carl Rogers, once said “We think we listen, but very rarely do we listen with real understanding, true empathy.
 Yet listening, of this very special kind, is one of the most potent forces for change that I know.”

 Within this quote lies the goal of counselling psychology.
-It aims to promote personal wellbeing and growth through a therapeutic alliance.
-This alliance consists of a trusting and non-judgemental bond between the counselor and the client.
+It aims to promote personal well-being and growth through a therapeutic alliance.
+This alliance consists of a trusting and non-judgmental bond between the counselor and the client.
 The hope is that through this bond, clients can get in touch with their personal strengths, and learn emotional acceptance in order to live a happier and more well-adjusted life.